 Drawings of Vines

-I set out to attempt a simple outline of a vine drawing and this is the diagram that emerged from that task.
+I set out to attempt a simple outline and this is the diagram that emerged from that task.

 A vine is a plant that has a weak and flexible stem.